Kids with Cars: Background and release

 After achieving success in Canada with his debut solo album, Jumped Right In (2012), Smith signed with independent American label Big Loud Mountain Records, distributed through Republic Nashville, to expand into the US market and released the song "Tippin' Point" to both countries.
 He released two extended plays to the US through Big Loud Mountain in 2014 — Tippin' Point and Lifted (an abbreviated version of his Canadian studio album of the same name) — as well as the latter's lead single, "Wastin' Gas".
 In the summer of 2015, Smith signed a record deal with Blaster Records with plans to release a full-length album in the US.

 Smith released the Kids with Cars EP on September 11, 2015, and serviced the title track to country radio on September 14, 2015.
-It is Smith's first single to impact American mainstream country radio, as previous US releases "Tippin' Point" and "Wastin' Gas" were only played on Sirius XM channel, The Highway, which broadcasts in both Canada and the US.
+It is Smith's first single to impact American mainstream country radio, as previous US releases "Tippin' Point" and "Wastin' Gas" were only played on SiriusXM channel, The Highway, which broadcasts in both Canada and the US.
 "Kids with Cars" was released simultaneously in Canada.